UnaBiz/unashield/docs/index.md

 ## Declaring the transceiver

-To declare a transceiver object for sending SIGFOX messages:
+To declare a transceiver object for sending Sigfox messages:

 {% highlight c++ linenos %}
 #include "SIGFOX.h"                         //  Include the unabiz-arduino library.
-static const String device = "g88pi";       //  Set this to your device name if you're using UnaBiz Emulator. static const bool useEmulator = false;      //  Set to true if using UnaBiz Emulator. static const bool echo = true;              //  Set to true if the SIGFOX library should display the executed commands. static const Country country = COUNTRY_SG;  //  Set this to your country to configure the SIGFOX transmission frequencies. static UnaShieldV2S transceiver(country, useEmulator, device, echo);
+static const String device = "g88pi";       //  Set this to your device name if you're using UnaBiz Emulator. static const bool useEmulator = false;      //  Set to true if using UnaBiz Emulator. static const bool echo = true;              //  Set to true if the Sigfox library should display the executed commands. static const Country country = COUNTRY_SG;  //  Set this to your country to configure the Sigfox transmission frequencies. static UnaShieldV2S transceiver(country, useEmulator, device, echo);
 {% endhighlight %}

 If you're using UnaShield V1, change UnaShieldV2S to UnaShieldV1.

 Change COUNTRY_SG to your country code (e.g. COUNTRY_AU, COUNTRY_NZ).
-This sets the transceiver object to use the SIGFOX frequencies for your country.
+This sets the transceiver object to use the Sigfox frequencies for your country.

 useEmulator should always be set to false.

-The following sections explain how to use the transceiver.sendMessage method to send a raw SIGFOX message, and the Message class to send a structured message.
+The following sections explain how to use the transceiver.sendMessage method to send a raw Sigfox message, and the Message class to send a structured message.

 ## Initialising the transceiver

 Initialise the transceiver object in the setup function before sending any messages:

 {% highlight c++ linenos %}
-if (!transceiver.begin()) stop(F("Unable to init SIGFOX module, may be missing"));
+if (!transceiver.begin()) stop(F("Unable to init Sigfox module, may be missing"));
 {% endhighlight %}

 The message "Unable to init..." is displayed if the transceiver could not be initialised, e.g. when the UnaShield is not connected to the Arduino board.
 The F(...) function stores the message string into flash memory instead of highly-limited static RAM, to support larger Arduino sketches.